25 September 2025, 18:30-20:00

 In the context of systemic disruption and normative tension, international human rights mechanisms play a pivotal role: these help articulate States’ obligations, ensure a minimum legal floor for the protection of rights, and offer a framework for accountability and prevention.

-To reflect on these contemporary challenges and provide forward-looking insights, the Geneva Academy, in collaboration with the Committee on Economic, Social and Cultural Rights’ (CESCR) drafting group of the upcoming General Comment on the Application of the ICESCR in Situations of Armed Conflict, is honoured to host an evening dialogue with Prof. Ludovic Hennebel, Vice-Chair of the CESCR, and Prof. Hélène Tigroudja, Vice-Chair of the UN Human Rights Committee who will present their latest publication: International Human Rights Law: A Treatise, Cambridge University Press (2025) — a jurisprudentially rich and theoretically grounded piece of work defining the contemporary landscape of human rights law.
+To reflect on these contemporary challenges and provide forward-looking insights, the Geneva Academy, in collaboration with the Committee on Economic, Social and Cultural Rights’ (CESCR) drafting group of the upcoming General Comment on the Application of the ICESCR in Situations of Armed Conflict, is honoured to host an evening dialogue with Prof. Ludovic Hennebel, Rapporteur on the CESCR’s General Comment on the Application of the ICESCR in Situations of Armed Conflict, and Prof. Hélène Tigroudja, Vice-Chair of the UN Human Rights Committee who will present their latest publication: International Human Rights Law: A Treatise, Cambridge University Press (2025) — a jurisprudentially rich and theoretically grounded piece of work defining the contemporary landscape of human rights law.

 Combining rigorous legal analysis with strategic foresight, this evening promises a unique and intellectually vibrant forum for academics, practitioners, diplomats, and all those committed to upholding human dignity in times of conflict.